leancodepl/js_corelibrary/packages/folder-structure-cruiser/README.md

 Imports are allowed only if they meet one of these conditions:

-1. **Inside module directory**: Import is within the same module/sub-feature
+1. **Inside module directory**: Import is within the same module
    - ✅ `src/feature1/subfeature1/ComponentA` → `src/feature1/subfeature1/ComponentB`

-2. **Sibling's immediate child**: Import is from a sibling sub-feature at the same level
+2. **Sibling's immediate child**: Import is from an immediate sibling's or ancestors siblings' child
    - ✅ `src/feature1/subfeature1/ComponentA` → `src/feature1/subfeature2/ComponentB`

-3. **Ancestor's sibling's immediate child**: Import is from a different feature at the same level
-   - ✅ `src/feature1/subfeature1/ComponentA` → `src/feature2/ComponentB`

 ### Shared Component Detection